 While children under 18 can't collect Social Security disability insurance (SSDI) benefits unless a parent is receiving Social Security retirement or disability benefits, children can receive other benefits from the federal government, including Supplemental Security Income (SSI).

-There are three different ways children can collect Social Security or SSI disability benefits.
+There are four different ways children can collect Social Security or SSI disability benefits.
 All of the benefits discussed here are cash benefits paid to disabled children or to the children of disabled or retired workers.

 Low-income children with disabilities.
 Disabled children whose families have low income can collect Supplemental Security Income (SSI) until they're 18, at which point they might be eligible to start collecting adult SSI benefits.
 Children who are approved for SSI disability can also receive health coverage through the Medicaid program.